Corners and simpliciality in oriented matroids and partial cubes: Preliminaries

-If $G$ is an OM, then the set of covectors or antipodal subgraphs is usually ordered by reverse inclusion to yield the \emph{big face lattice} $\mathcal{F}(G)$ whose minimum is $G$ itself.
-Indeed, if $G$ is of rank~$r$, then, it follows from basic OM theory that the $\mathcal{F}(G)$ is atomistic and graded, where $r + 1$ is the length of any maximal chain.
-Moreover, an intersection of any two antipodal subgraphs is a (possibly empty) antipodal subgraph.
-The antipodal subgraphs of rank~$r-1$ are themselves OMs and correspond to what is called \emph{cocircuits} in the standard theory of OMs.
-In other words the \emph{cociruits} of $G$ are the atoms of $\mathcal{F}(G)$, i.e., the maximal proper antipodal subgraphs of $G$.
+If $G$ is an OM, then the set of antipodal subgraphs is usually ordered by reverse inclusion to yield the \emph{big face lattice} $\mathcal{F}(G)$ whose minimum is $G$ itself.
+This ordering in terms of covectors can be equivalently defined by setting $X\leq Y$ for covectors $X,Y$, as the product ordering of $\{+,-,0\}^n$ relative to the ordering $0 \leq +, 0 \leq -$.
+If $G$ is of rank~$r$, then it follows from basic OM theory that the $\mathcal{F}(G)$ is atomistic and graded, where $r + 1$ is the length of any maximal chain.
+Hence the latter can also be used to define the rank of $G$.
+The atoms, i.e. the covectors corresponding to the antipodal subgraphs of rank~$r-1$, are called \emph{cocircuits} in the standard theory of OMs.

-Another graph associated to an OM $G$ of rank~$r$ is its \emph{cocircuit graph} of $G$, i.e., the graph $G^*$ whose vertices are the antipodal subgraphs of $G$ of rank~$r-1$ and two vertices are adjacent if their intersection in $G$ is an antipodal subgraph of rank~$r-2$.
+Another graph associated to an OM $G$ of rank~$r$ is its \emph{cocircuit graph} of $G$, i.e., the graph $G^*$ whose vertices are the antipodal subgraphs of $G$ of rank~$r-1$ (equivalently cocircuits) where two vertices are adjacent if their intersection in $G$ is an antipodal subgraph of rank~$r-2$ (i.e. two cocircuits $X,Y$ are adjacent if there exists a covector $Z$ with $X,Y \prec Z$).
 We denote the cocircuit graph of $G$ by $G^*$, since it generalizes planar duality in rank~$3$, see~\cite{Fuk-93}, however in higher rank~$(G^*)^*$ is not well-defined, because the cocircuit graph does not uniquely determine the tope graph, see~\cite{cordovil2000cocircuit}.
 There has been extensive research on cocircuit graphs~\cite{bab-01,omax,omcubic,mon-06}.
 However their characterization and recognition remains open.
 Cocircuit graphs play a crucial role for the notion of Euclideaness and Mandel in Section~\ref{sec:mandel}.

-In a general COM $G$, the poset $\mathcal{F}(G)$ remains an upper semilattice, since antipodal subgraphs are closed under intersection but there is no minimal element.
+In a general COM $G$, the poset $\mathcal{F}(G)$ remains an upper semilattice, since antipodal subgraphs are closed under intersection, but there is no minimal element.
 There are different possible notions of cocircuits that allow to axiomatize COMs, see~\cite{Ban-18}.
 We consider cocircuits in the setting of \emph{pure} COMs $G$, i.e., all maximal antipodal subgraphs of $G$ are of the same rank and $G^*$ is connected.
 If $G$ is a non-antipodal pure COM, then its cocircuits are just the maximal antipodal subgraphs.
 We will introduce the cocircuit graph of pure COMs in Section~\ref{sec:corners}, where it will serve for proving the existence of corners in COMs of rank~$2$.